 #6.
 You’re Not Giving Them What They Actually Want

-The first step to solving this is to dig into your analytics, and find out precisely where your leads and dropping out.
+The first step to solving this is to dig into your analytics, and find out precisely where your leads are dropping out.

 - Example B: A lot of leads subscribe to your email list, then unsubscribe a few weeks later.
 This means your email content isn’t delivering what you promised, and it’s time to put together some better email articles.

 - Example D: They’re downloading the ebook and purchasing the video course, but they demand refunds a few days later.
-This means your videos are not helping in the way you promised, and that pisses your customers off.
+This means your videos are not helping in the way you promised and causing widespread customer dissatisfaction.

 Once you’ve found the general source of the problem, the next step is to pinpoint exactly where and why your leads are getting frustrated within that particular step or piece of content.
 Maybe your subscribers-only email content is nowhere near as helpful as the free articles on your site.
 Perhaps your ebook is too light on specific, actionable tips, and your leads see it only as a bunch of useless fluff.
 Maybe your videos are too long and people stop watching them after the first two minutes.
 Perhaps, worst of all, you’re promising a specific kind of help, but failing to deliver solutions that actually help your audience solve that problem.

 Whatever the case, you need to study your audience’s behavior until you understand exactly where and why they’re getting fed up with you.
 Then you need to find a way to give them what they actually want.
 This process can take time and end up leaving you frustrated.
 Critically assessing the content that you’ve put endless hours of work into is a tricky business.